aws-quickstart/quickstart-hashicorp-vault/README.md

 * [Migrating to Integrated Storage](https://learn.hashicorp.com/vault/operations/storage-migration-checklist)

 #### How to Manage Vault Agent with AWS Auth Method
-[AWS auth method](https://www.vaultproject.io/docs/auth/aws) is available an optional auth method in the deployment wizard.
+[AWS auth method](https://www.vaultproject.io/docs/auth/aws) is available as an optional auth method in the deployment wizard.
 The aws auth method provides an automated mechanism to retrieve a Vault token for IAM principals and AWS EC2 instances.
 For more information, please visit [Vault Agent with AWS](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-aws).

 #### How to Manage Vault Agent with Kubernetes Auth Method
-[Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes) is available an optional auth method in the deployment wizard.
+[Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes) is available as an optional auth method in the deployment wizard.
 The kubernetes auth method can be used to authenticate with Vault using a Kubernetes Service Account Token.
 For more information, please visit [Vault Agent with Kubernetes](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-k8s).

 #### How to Manage Vault Auto Unseal with AWS KMS
 [Vault auto unseal](https://www.vaultproject.io/docs/concepts/seal#auto-unseal) was developed to aid in reducing the operational complexity of keeping the master key secure.
 For more information, please visit [Auto Unseal using AWS KMS](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms).